-Use a web browser and sign in to the On-Prem CloudBoost Management Console as the administrator.
+1. Use a web browser and sign in to the On-Prem CloudBoost Management Console as the administrator.
 Type the On-Prem CloudBoost Management Console address in the following format:

-'''

-https://<FQDN of the appliance>:7443
+https://<FQDN of each of the CloudBoost appliance>:7443

-'''

 Only the administrator can log into the On-Prem CloudBoost Management Console.